 Deciding on a purpose and a budget before you build the rifle can save you a big headache down the road.
 If you have $1000 to spend, you would be much better off with a $800 scope on a $200 rifle than the other way around.

 Constantly changing ranges within 400 yards pushed my decision towards the first focal plane option.
-Every build is different and think about what you really expect out of the rifle before you spend hard earned money on something that isn’t exactly what you’re looking for.
+Every build is different and you should think about what you really expect out of the rifle before you spend hard earned money on something that isn’t exactly what you’re looking for.

 With the barrel broken in, it was time to do a preliminary accuracy test.
 By now my scope had arrived.

 I went with Vortex Diamondback Tactical 6-24x50mm for the task at hand.
-I decided to go with Vortex mainly because of their warranty.
-For a hunting rifle, I thought their lifetime VIP warranty would be perfect for a scope that would be going up and down trees as well as through brush.
+I decided to go with Vortex mainly because of their lifetime warranty.
+For a hunting rifle, I thought their VIP warranty would be perfect for a scope that would be going up and down trees as well as through brush.

 This is why I went with the Vortex in first focal plane.
 The FFP setup is much better for hunting in closer ranges considering I never know what magnification I might be using at what distance.